tildeleb/hashland/README.md

 1. A (currently barely) curated set of pure Go hash functions including various jenkins hash functions and his latest SpookyV2, Murmur3, Cityhash, sbox, MaHash8v64, CrapWow, Siphash, keccak, skein and more.

-2. AES based hash functions extracted Go's runtime and used by the map implementation on Intel X86 architecture machines that support AES-NI. (not working yet)
+2. AES based hash functions extracted Go's runtime and used by the map implementation on Intel X86 architecture machines that support AES-NI.

 3. Tests which (mostly) use file based dictionaries to gather statistics about the above hash functions.